MeadowlarkDAW/project-board/README.md

 - We are also somewhat active in the [Rust Audio Discord Server] (developers only please).
 Please keep discussions there about Rust audio development in general and not about Meadowlark specifically.

-- Developers may take a look at the current [MVP Design Document].
-Note we are currently not accepting code contributions to the core project until things are more fleshed out and less "experimental".
-However, we will be accepting contributions to any DSP since that can easily be delegated and developed in parallel.
-Take a look at the [DSP Design Document] if you are interested.

 # Useful links:

 - [Meadowlark Project Board]